The Lesley H. and William L. Collins College of Professional StudiesQueens Campus, Online

 The program offers a learning path flexibility with:

-To be admitted to the M.S. in Cyber and Information Security program all applicants must meet the following requirements:
+To be admitted to the M.S. in Cyber and Information Security program all applicants must hold a Bachelor’s degree with a minimum GPA of 3.0 from an accredited university.

 12 credits in:

-All students will choose a Thesis or Non Thesis Option
+All students will choose a Thesis or Capstone Option (6 credits)

 Master’s Thesis Option: a) CYB 795 Thesis I (3 credits) plus CYB 796 Thesis II (3 credits)*